News & Media

 Al Muhairy said that the core strategy of providing diversification through fund investments and enhanced returns through co-investments has proven itself with the stability of returns provided by EIF's fund investments and the distinct outperformance of its co-investments.

 "Despite challenging conditions around most of the emerging markets, the deal in Gland Pharmaceuticals demonstrates the ability of our team to create successful exits.
-There remains a healthy appetite for good quality deals among foreign investors, especially in consumer and related sectors in India," said Ajit Kumar, Managing Director of EIF.
+There remains a healthy appetite for good quality deals among foreign investors, especially in consumer and related sectors in India," said Ajit Kumar, Managing Partner of EIF.

 EIF, with $250 million of assets under management, has a unique hybrid strategy, with a mandate to invest 60 per cent of its allocation with top performing Indian private equity managers and the remaining 40 per cent towards co-investments and direct investments in select portfolio companies.
 The fund of funds has invested in 10 funds and eight co-investments.